-After a moment Groudon rears its head up to roar back at the sky god, its body flaring with light in a way that makes Steven instinctively shield his eyes.
+After a moment Groudon rears its head up to roar back at the sky god, the golden light between its scales flaring so bright that Steven instinctively shields his eyes.

-Steven half expected the third of the weather myths would show up at some point, because why not?
-The thoughts were vague and fatalistic in a way that didn’t lead him to any particular action, because there wasn’t much in the way of spare resources for yet another potential region-destroying threat, but seeing it, hearing its shriek reverberate through the air, spreads real dread through him, so novel that for a moment he actually appreciates the sensation, the way the emotion seems to submerge him in itself and numb out everything else.
+Finally, a “surprise” that he can wrap his mind around.
+He half expected the third of the weather myths would show up at some point, because why not?
+The prediction was vague and fatalistic in a way that didn’t lead him to any particular action because there wasn’t much in the way of spare resources for yet another potential region-destroying threat, but seeing it, hearing its shriek reverberate through the air, spreads real dread through him, so novel that for a moment he actually appreciates the sensation, the way the emotion seems to submerge him in itself and numb out everything else.
 He hears sounds of shock and horror from the others, and feels a moment of rare kinship with them.

 Then the appreciation fades, distant and fleeting as most other emotions, and all that’s left is resignation.
 The myths… no, the legends portrayed Rayquaza as the strongest of the trio, the god assigned to rule above both Groudon and Kyogre’s domains.
-He can hope that part mixed reality and metaphor, but even if it’s just as strong as Groudon… as things stand, the island’s best can barely hold their own against a Groudon weakened by its fight with Kyogre.
-If a fresh Rayquaza joins the battle, even if it’s to fight Groudon, he doubts they would fare better even if they repeat their last play of helping it defeat the earth god only to turn on it after.
+He can hope that part confused reality and metaphor, but even if it’s just as strong as the other two… as things stand, the island’s best can barely hold their own against a Groudon weakened by its fight with Kyogre.
+If a fresh god joins the battle, even if it’s to fight Groudon, he doubts they would fare better even if they repeat their last play of helping it only to turn on it after.
 Hell, from type interactions alone he doubts Rayquaza would even need their help to defeat Groudon.

 The defeatism stirs something stubborn in him, and he chides himself for being stupid.
 Their best bet in that case would be to help Groudon once again, work all together to take down Rayquaza and hope that Groudon would finally be weakened enough by the end to be defeated…